Lou Harry

 Lou Harry is an Indianapolis-based author, journalist, and playwright.
-The editor of Quill, the magazine of the Society of Professional Journalists, he is host of the podcast Lou Harry Gets Real, which is recorded in front of a live audience.
-His produced plays include We Are Still Tornadoes, which premiered in August 2018 at Butler University Theatre, and Lightning and Jellyfish, which premiered in October 2014 at Theatre on the Square in Indianapolis.
+The editor of Quill, the magazine of the Society of Professional Journalists, he hosted the podcast Lou Harry Gets Real, which was recorded in front of a live audience.
+His produced plays include Going Solo or Another Song That Isn't About Danny Koppell, which premiered in 2026 at the Chatterbox Jazz Club, We Are Still Tornadoes, which premiered in August 2018 at Butler University Theatre, and Lightning and Jellyfish, which premiered in October 2014 at Theatre on the Square in Indianapolis.

 Biography

 Born in Wildwood, New Jersey, Lou Harry graduated from Temple University and shortly was writing professionally for Philadelphia and other outlets.
 While working at various city and regional magazines, he sidelined for a decade as a professional stand-up comic, co-ran the Philadelphia-based Comedy for Kids theater company, and began writing books.

 His writing career led him to Indiana where his writing projects included the novel The High-Impact Infidelity Diet, (co-written with Eric Pfeffinger), which was released in 2005 by Random House/Three Rivers Press and optioned by Warner Bros.

 Other books he has written or co-written include Warning: Don't Try This at Home, The Voodoo Kit (and its many sequels), The Encyclopedia of Guilty Pleasures, Dirty Words of Wisdom, Therapist in a Box, In the Can, Kid Culture, Creative Block, and In the Can: The Greatest Career Missteps, Sophomore Slumps, What-Were-They-Thinking Decisions and Fire-Your Agent Moves in the History of the Movies.

 Other books include As Seen on TV, In the Can, Strange Philadelphia, The Game of Life and Santa Claus Conquers the Martians.

-In addition, his work has appeared in more than 50 publications including ' 'The Sondheim Review' ', TheatreWeek, Variety, Dramatics, Men's Health, and Endless Vacation.
+In addition, his work has appeared in more than 50 publications including The Sondheim Review, TheatreWeek, Variety, Dramatics, Men's Health, and Endless Vacation.

 He edited the now-defunct Indy Men's Magazine, which he co-created.
 He co-edited IMM's first book, The X-Mas Men: An Eclectic Collection of Holiday Essays.
-Writers featured include Michael Kun, Rev. Phil Gulley, and Doug Crandell and Todd Tucker.
+Writers featured include Michael Kun, Rev. Phil Gulley, Doug Crandell, and Todd Tucker.

-From 2007 to 2018 he served on the staff of the Indianapolis Business Journal as arts & entertainment editor.
+From 2007 to 2018 he served on the staff of the Indianapolis Business Journal as arts and entertainment editor.